asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-2/_index.md

-# Proto.Actor Bootcamp - Module 2 Defining and using actors and messages.
+# Module 2 Defining and using actors and messages.

 ## Concepts you'll learn.